skip to main content

 Travel Stroller Basics

-Travel strollers: Also called lightweight or compact strollers, travel strollers strike a balance between traditional and umbrella stroller styles.
+Travel strollers, also called lightweight or compact strollers, strike a balance between traditional and umbrella stroller styles.
 They’re lighter than the standard stroller, easy to fold and compact in size when collapsed.
-(Some travel strollers fold in half, called a square fold, while others feature a more compact tri-fold.)
-Travel strollers have some full-size amenities like large sun canopies and a storage basket and most even have extras like cup holders.
+Features vary, but most have some version of the same features you'd find on a traditional strollers like recline options, extendable canopies an storage baskets.

 Do I need a travel stroller?

-Figuring out the best stroller to use for travel comes down to what type of trade-offs you want to make around budget, space and personal preferences.
+Figuring out the best stroller for travel comes down to the trade-offs you want to make around budget, space and features.
 There’s no right or wrong answer, and what works for one family may not work for another.
-“We traveled all around the world with the UPPAbaby Vista V2,” Xan, a Babylist team member and mom of two, told us.
-“With two kiddos, it is the best!
-It’s the most universal when it comes to traveling on different sidewalks and surfaces and it holds a ton.”

 Before you invest in a travel stroller, ask yourself:

-Also note that lots of parents find that a travel stroller can work just as well as a full-size option for everyday use; just keep in mind that unless the travel stroller you choose is compatible with an infant car seat or comes with a separate infant kit, you’ll need to wait to use the stroller until your baby is six months old and can sit up unassisted.
+Also note that lots of parents find that a travel stroller can work just as well as a full-size option for everyday use; just keep in mind that unless the travel stroller you choose is compatible with an infant car seat or comes with a separate infant kit, you’ll need to wait to use the stroller until your baby is at least around three months old and can support their head, neck and torso.

 What to Look for in a Travel Stroller

-A travel stroller should be easy to take with you on trips and be a comfy spot for your little one.
+A travel stroller should be easy to take with you on trips and a comfortable spot for your little one.
 Consider these features as you research and shop.

-Size and weight.
-You’re going to be lifting, carrying and storing your travel stroller often, so the stroller’s size and weight are important.
+• Size and weight.
+You'll be lifting, carrying and storing your travel stroller often, so size and weight are important.
 Look for one that’s lightweight and manageable.
 Also pay attention both to the folded and unfolded size of your travel stroller.
-If you’re planning on using it for an older toddler, also be sure it’s large enough to accommodate them.
+If you’re planning on using it for an older toddler, be sure it’s large enough to accommodate them.

 The Joolz Aer+ Stroller has a smaller basket than full-size strollers, as well as some other travel strollers.
 Here it is with a diaper bag that's 15.25” H x 11.5” W x 6.25” L. (Photo: Tonya Baker, Babylist Director of Brand & Visual Design)